sam-astro/TPT-Biological-Mod/README.md

 This is all of the source code, but the build version is in <code>MostRecentBuild/powder.exe</code>

+Make sure to download updates from here often, since I am always making this mod better and fixing bugs

-> I do not own the original code for this, and the only things I created are the elements for this mod.
+I do not own the original code for this, and the only things I created are the elements for this mod.

 ## Features
 * BLD - Blood, absorbs oxygen.
 Will transfer oxygen to FLE, FLE2, and moves inside BLV